TheCarsonWest/TheCarsonWest.github.io/test/content/Coroutine Explained.md

     asyncio.run(main())
 ```

-[Asyncio Explained](./../asyncio-explained/)  This example uses `asyncio.sleep`, which is an asynchronous version of `time.sleep`.
+[[Asyncio Explained]]  This example uses `asyncio.sleep`, which is an asynchronous version of `time.sleep`.
 The `asyncio` library is fundamental to working with coroutines effectively.
-More details should be in [Asyncio Explained](./../asyncio-explained/).
+More details should be in [[Asyncio Explained]].

-[await Explained](./../await-explained/)  Further explanation of the `await` keyword and its behaviour, particularly the implications of using it with different kinds of asynchronous objects is needed in [await Explained](./../await-explained/).
+[[await Explained]]  Further explanation of the `await` keyword and its behaviour, particularly the implications of using it with different kinds of asynchronous objects is needed in [[await Explained]].

-[async def Explained](./../async-def-explained/)  A more detailed examination of the `async def` syntax and its unique characteristics, such as how it interacts with other function types and decorators could go in [async def Explained](./../async-def-explained/).
+[[async def Explained]]  A more detailed examination of the `async def` syntax and its unique characteristics, such as how it interacts with other function types and decorators could go in [[async def Explained]].

 Important points to remember: